webpack/webpack/examples/README.md

 ## require.context

-example demonstrating to automatic creation of contextes when using variables in `require`.
+example demonstrating to automatic creation of contexts when using variables in `require`.

 ## code-splitted-require.context

-example demonstrating contextes in a code-splitted environment.
+example demonstrating contexts in a code-split environment.

 ## loader